CSRF Where to Look

 - HTTP history → filter for

-- Click each → observe payloads (Inspect the payloads and headers for token or referer behavior)
+POST,PUT,DELETE - Click each → observe payloads (Inspect the payloads and headers for token or referer behavior)

 - HTTP history → filter for